-I am a firm believer that anything you can do with your dog yourself, you should.
-It is useful to know how to do these things, it can be fun to learn, it is great bonding, and, above all, you know you will do a good job and ensure your dog is treated gently and with respect.
+I am a firm believer that, when it comes to your dog, anything you can do yourself, you should.
+It is useful to know how to do these things, it can be fun to learn, it is great for bonding, and, above all, you know you will do a good job and ensure your dog is treated gently and with respect.

-If you have a large dog who walks or runs a lot on concrete, they may naturally file their nails and rarely need any nails trimmed, apart from their dew claws (a nail on the inside of the leg that doesn’t touch the ground).
+If you have a large dog who walks or runs a lot on concrete, they may naturally file their nails and rarely need their nails trimmed, apart from their dew claws (the nail on the inside of the leg that doesn’t touch the ground).

-Small dogs, especially those who don’t get regular long walks on concrete, may need their nails trimmed every 2-3 weeks and dogs with very long nails will need weekly nail trims to encourage the quick to recede.
-Most other dogs will benefit from a monthly nail trimming.
+Small dogs, especially those who don’t get regular long walks on concrete, may need their nails trimmed every two to three weeks and dogs with very long nails will need weekly nail trims, to encourage the quick to recede.
+Most other dogs will benefit from monthly nail trimming.

 What Makes a Dog Nail Clipper Good?

 There are several different styles of nail clippers, and each style has pros and cons for different dogs.
 There is no “one size fits all” answer to the question of what the best nail clippers are, so let’s discuss the pros and cons of each style, then discuss extra features to look for when reviewing nail clippers.